Is this a hot cup of tea? Or the power supply for the computer of the future?

 “Against the wall,” he said firmly.
 Spencer backed up and readjusted his glasses.

-Chapter 32 podcast with roboreader Sangeeta.
+Listen to the Chapter 32 podcast with roboreader Sangeeta.

 Max rolled Linda onto her back and unhooked the latch on the chain of her pendant.
 As he wrapped the necklace around his fist he saw a subtle ripple approaching in the grass a few yards off.
 He leapt to his feet.